zc/sqs/src/zc/sqs/README.rst

    The sequential container pulls requests from an SQS queue and hands them to a worker, one at a time.

-   This is a script entry point and acceps an argument list, containing the path to an ini file.
+   This is a script entry point and accepts an argument list, containing the path to an ini file.

 test